Family Educational Rights and Privacy Act of 1974 (FERPA)

 400 Maryland Avenue, SW

 Washington, DC 20202-5920

 In accordance with the Solomon Amendment, Wabash College is required to allow military recruiters access to the campus and to provide them with student recruitment information.
-This includes the following: name, local address and phone number, age, or date of birth, level of education or degrees received, most recent educational institution attended, and current major(s).
+This includes the following: name, local address, Wabash e-mail address, telephone listing, date and place of birth, level of education or degrees received, most recent educational institution attended, and current major(s).